jasonwilson88/ISLR-Python/README.md

 # ISLR-Python
-Lab exercises for Introduction to Statistical Learning in python
+Lab exercises worked in python based on the text: An Introduction to Statistical Learning—with Applications in R by Gareth James, Daniela Witten, Trevor Hastie & Robert Tibshirani